akka/akka/akka-docs/src/main/paradox/typed/style-guide.md

   since the state in `AbstractBehavior` instance must not be shared between actor instances.
   This is "hidden" in the functional style since the immutable state is captured by the function.
 * In the object-oriented style one can return `this` to stay with the same behavior for next message.
-  In the functional style there is no `this` so `Behviors.same` is used instead.
+  In the functional style there is no `this` so `Behaviors.same` is used instead.
 * @scala[The `ActorContext` is accessed in different ways.
 In the object-oriented style it's retrieved from `Behaviors.setup` and kept as an instance field, while in the functional style it's passed in alongside the message.
 That said, `Behaviors.setup` is often used in the functional style as well, and then